derong97/automatic-depression-detector/README.md

 To assess the severity of the participants' depressive disorders based on predicted PHQ-8 scores using interview transcripts and audio data

-Note: Due to non-disclosure, we will not be sharing the dataset.
+Due to non-disclosure, we will not be sharing the dataset.
 For more information, please refer to http://dcapswoz.ict.usc.edu